binaryphile/www.minimak.org/pages/download.md

 tool like PKL with an inverse-Minimak mapping, but currently PKL has no such mapping.

-That's why we only recommend using registry mappings _after_ you've fully learned Minimak.
+That's why I only recommend using registry mappings _after_ you've fully learned Minimak.

 There are two modes of mappings, boot mappings and user mappings.
 User mappings only take effect after you've logged in.
 However, they only work for XP since user mapping functionality was removed with Vista.
-We recommend using boot mappings anyway since it allows you to type your password the same when you're logging in as any other time.
+I recommend using boot mappings anyway since it allows you to type your password the same when you're logging in as any other time.

 Before you download any of the mappings, remember that they are provided AS IS.
-We are not responsible for any damage or inconvenience incurred by using them.
+I am not responsible for any damage or inconvenience incurred by using them.
 If there is an issue with the download or how it is loaded into your system, it may result in a non-working system or a system you are locked out of.
 Since these are boot mappings, you cannot